Sat, December 14, 2019 - Sun, December 15, 2019

 Leticia Dantas, DVM, MS, PhD, DACVB

-Dr. Dantas earned her DVM at the Universidade Federal Fluminense in Rio de Janeiro, Brazil, in 2003.
-She obtained a M.S. on feline medicine and welfare in 2008 and a Ph.D. on domestic cat social behavior and environmental enrichment for shelter and communally housed cats in 2010.
-She is the co-founder and director of ZooPsych, Inc., a consulting business in behavioral medicine and animal mental health, is a member of the advisory panel for the Fear Free initiative and is currently the director and attending faculty of the Veterinary Teaching Hospital’s Behavioral Medicine Service.
+Dr. Dantas earned her DVM at the Universidade Federal Fluminense in sunny Rio de Janeiro, Brazil, in 2003.
+She obtained a M.S. on feline medicine and welfare in 2008 and a Ph.D. on domestic cat social behavior, aggression and environmental enrichment for shelter and communally housed cats in 2010.
+Dr. Dantas has over 16 years of experience working in academia.
+She has taught Ethology, Behavioral Medicine, Bioethics and Animal Welfare Science and trained senior veterinary students in Clinical Behavioral Medicine.
+In 2009, she came to work at University of Georgia Veterinary Teaching Hospital’s Behavioral Medicine service, where she also did her residency.
+She is the co-founder and co-director of ZooPsych, Inc., a consulting business in behavioural medicine and animal mental health, is a member of the advisory panel for the Fear Free initiative and certified Fear Free professional, and is currently the director and attending faculty of our VTH’s Behavioral Medicine Service.

 Gregg Rapoport, DVM, DACVIM(Cadiology)

 Dr. Rapoport is an Assistant Professor of Cardiology at the University of Georgia, College of Veterinary Medicine, Department of Small Animal Medicine and Surgery.
 He received his DVM in 1999 from the University of Wisconsin